Avoiding recollapse in an open-AdS universe via a self-tuning-like mechanism

-This theory belongs to the Horndeski framework, so that even though second-order derivatives of $\phi$ appear in the Lagrangian, the equations of motion remain second order.
-In above equation, the effect of the scalar field $\phi$ is encoded in $F_i(a,\phi)$, if these four functions all vanish, the system reduces to the standard cosmological framework, but the value of $G$ may be modified.
-In the following, based on the Eq.~(\ref{Fun:F00}) and for given initial conditions, we perform a numerical evolution to investigate how an AdS universe evolves with or without of $\phi$, respectively.
+This theory belongs to the Horndeski framework, so that even though second-order derivatives of $\phi$ appear in the Lagrangian, the equations of motion remain second order equations.
+In the above equations, the effect of the scalar field $\phi$ is encoded in $F_i(a,\phi)$.
+If these four functions all vanish, the system reduces to the standard cosmological framework, but the value of $G$ may be modified.
+In the following, based on Eq.~(\ref{Fun:F00}) and for given initial conditions, we perform a numerical evolution to investigate how an AdS universe evolves with and without the scalar field, respectively.